-- Approximately 5% of the participants completing the Level of Technology Implementation (LoTi) Question-naire self-assessed themselves at the Target Technology Level as defined by the CEO Forum on Education and Technology and the National Education Technology Standards (NETS).
-This level is characterized by technology use embedded in challenging and engaging learning experiences that promote problem-solving, critical thinking, and self-directed learning.
-This percentage closely mirrored the national Target Technology Level percentage of 6% based on a national sample of 34,268 participants. - Approximately 69% of the 6,285 participants were clustered in Levels 0 through 2.
-These levels represent the lower portion of the LoTi Framework (see page 2) and focus primarily on teacher's use of productivity tools, student use of tutorial programs, and "project-based" learning opportunities at the knowledge/comprehension level. - Approximately 97% of the participants reported having instructional access to computers for teacher and student use. - Approximately 31% of New Hampshire educators who participated in this study felt comfortable using computers at home and in the workplace (e.g., accessing email, creating multimedia products, troubleshooting computer problems).
-This percentage was less than the national PCU (Personal Computer Use) percentage of 35% for this same item based on a national sample of 34,268 participants. - Approximately 71% of New Hampshire educators indicated that they either supported or implemented one or more attributes of a learner-centered curriculum with or without a computer.
-This percentage was higher than the national CIP (Current Instructional Practices) percentage of 69% based on a national sample of 34,268 participants.
+- Approximately 6% of the State of New Hampshire participants completing the Level of Technology Implementation (LoTi) Questionnaire self-assessed themselves at the Target Technology Level as defined by the National Education Technology Standards (NETS) and Technology Standards for School Administrators (TSSA).
+This level is characterized by technology use embedded in challenging and engaging learning experiences that promote problem-solving, critical thinking, and self-directed learning. - Approximately 75% of the 5,889 State of New Hampshire participants were clustered in Levels 0 through 2.
+These levels represent the lower portion of the LoTi Framework (see page 4) and focus primarily on teacher's use of productivity tools, student use of tutorial programs, and "project-based" learning opportunities at the knowledge/comprehension level. - Though 100% of the State of New Hampshire participants reported having instructional access to computers for teacher and student use, only 87% indicated that they possessed a functional multimedia computer for classroom use. - Approximately 49% of the State of New Hampshire educators who participated in this study felt comfortable using computers at home and in the workplace (e.g., accessing email, creating multimedia products, trouble-shooting computer problems). - Approximately 86% of the State of New Hampshire educators indicated that they either supported or implemented one or more attributes of a learner-centered curriculum with or without a computer.
 A learner-centered curriculum includes attributes such as a focus on multiple assessment strategies, an emphasis on higher order thinking skills, and the creation of a problem-based learning environment.
-Research has found strong links between computers used in conjunction with these attributes and higher student achievement based on standardized test scores. - Building Administrators and Pre-service Teachers exhibited a higher level of technology implementation than media specialists, inservice teachers, or higher education faculty.
+Research has found strong links between computers used in conjunction with these attributes and higher student achievement based on standardized test scores. - The predominate LoTi level for inservice and pre-service teachers was higher than the predominate level for building administrators in the state.